Road Fighter

-is a racing arcade video game developed by Konami and released in 1984.
-It was the first racing game from Konami.
+is a 1984 racing video game developed and published by Konami for arcades.
 The goal is to reach the finish line within the stages without running out of time, hitting other cars or running out of fuel (which is refilled by hitting a special type of car).
 The game spawned a spiritual successor, Konami GT (1986), and two sequels, Midnight Run: Road Fighter 2 (1995) and Winding Heat (1996).
 A Japan-only sequel was also released 14 years later, Road Fighters (2010).

 Gameplay

-The first two levels contain 4 courses, ranging from grassy plains to an over water bridge to a seashore, mountains and finally a forest area.
-In the arcade version, 6 stages were contained.
-The player controls a Chevrolet Corvette and pressing the B button raises the player's speed to around 196 km/h while the A button skyrockets the speed to 400.
-The player has a limited amount of fuel (100 points) and can earn more by touching special multi-colored cars.
-If the player collides into any other car or slips on occasionally appearing patches of oil, the car will spin out and if not corrected, may crash into the side barriers, causing a loss of 5-6 fuel points.
-The NES and Famicom version have a total of 6 types of cars, 1 yellow and red, three blue and one truck.
-Yellow cars will travel along a straight line and occur in large numbers.
-Red cars are a little less likely to appear, but they will change the lane they are travelling in once to get in the way of the player.
-Blue cars vary in the way they change their lane.
+The first two levels contain four courses, ranging from grassy plains to an over-water bridge to a seashore, mountains and finally a forest area.
+In the arcade version, six stages were contained.
+The player controls a red Chevrolet Corvette and pressing the B accelerates the car to around 224 km/h while the A button increases it to 400.
+The player has a limited amount of fuel points (equal to about 100 seconds) and can earn more by touching special multi-colored cars.
+If the player collides into any other car or slips on occasionally appearing patches of oil, the car will spin out and if not corrected, may crash into the side barriers, causing a loss of five to six fuel points.
+The NES and Famicom versions have a total of six types of opponents, one yellow and red, three blue and one truck.
+Yellow cars travel along a straight line and occur in large numbers.
+Red cars are less likely to appear, but they will change the lane they are travelling in once to get in the way of the player.
+Blue cars are the game's main "enemies"; they vary in the way they change their lane and attempts to hit the player.
 Trucks go on a straight way, but colliding with them instantly destroys the player's car.
-Konami Man will make a cameo appearance, flying by the side of the road if the player progresses to a certain point in the level without crashing (not included on course 2 in NES and Famicom versions).
+Konami Man will make a cameo appearance, flying by the side of the road if the player progresses to a certain point in the level without crashing (not included on course two in NES and Famicom versions).

 Ports

-The game was later released for the MSX home computer system in 1985 and the Nintendo Entertainment System in Japan (1985) and in Europe (1992), and followed the same format as the original.
+The game was later released for the MSX home computer system in 1985 and the Nintendo Entertainment System in Japan the same year and in Europe in 1992, and followed the same format as the original.
 The game was included on Konami Arcade Classics in 1999 and on Konami Classics Series: Arcade Hits for the Nintendo DS.
 The arcade game was released for i-mode phones in Japan in 2005.

-Road Fighter was made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs on March 24, 2010.
+Road Fighter was made available on Microsoft Studios' Game Room service for the Xbox 360 and Windows on March 24, 2010.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.